 This list is only hinting at the enormous number of independent presses that are out there.
 Small presses encourage diversity, give new authors a chance, and prevent a sea of information from being distributed by only five media companies.

 If you found a neat book to read by one of these publishers, let us know.
-If you liked this post, let us know, we would be thrilled to bring readers more articles that feature indie pubs.
+If you liked this post, check out Part Two, where we name 12 more publishers focusing on our genre.